Tal0na/SelfHosted-Music-Awesome/tools/integrates-sources.md

 # 🎵 Integrates Sources

- A Subsonic API proxy server that transparently integrates multiple music streaming providers as sources.

 ## ⭐ Recommended Apps

 ### octo-fiesta

+A Subsonic API proxy server that transparently integrates multiple music streaming providers as sources.
+When a song is not available in your local Navidrome library, it is automatically fetched from your configured provider, downloaded, and served to your Subsonic-compatible client.
+The downloaded song is then added to your library, making it available locally for future listens.

 - **License:** GPL-3.0 license
 - **Open Source:** ✅ Yes